I-rem/snow-crash/level02/Ressources/README.md

 Hopefully those who are on Mac are having easier time here and not dealing with weird VirtualBox bugs.

-### Alternatively
+### Alternatively,

-You can also use netcat to transfer files like so:
+You can also use `netcat` to transfer files like so:

-First, we start listening on port 4444. `nc -l -p 4444 > level02.pcap`
+First, we start listening on a port of our choice: `nc -l -p 4444 > level02.pcap` and we will be redirecting anything that comes through that port to a file we created.
+(It doesn't have to be named leve02)

 ![image](https://github.com/user-attachments/assets/7edb672c-d09b-4c37-84e0-afb69061f4ff)